tiffanyriley/GenPardy/README.md

-## Genpardy -A Generational Trivia Game
+## Genpardy - A Generational Trivia Game
 A new take on Jeopardy...may the best generation wins!

 Welcome to Genpardy, a generational trivia game inspired by Jeopardy!
 Test your knowledge of different generations with fun and engaging questions.